m5c/EthereumGuide/README.md

     Mirrorcontract.deploy(web3, credentials, DefaultGasProvider.GAS_PRICE, DefaultGasProvider.GAS_LIMIT).send();
 ```

-*Note: The last line returns a Mirrorcontract instance that you can use for further interactions.*
+ > *The last line returns a Mirrorcontract instance that you can use for further interactions.*

 Once more you can track the effect of your transaction in geths logs:
 ```bash